igorkulman/coding-journal/content/post/2021/dealing-with-microsoft-in-wp-times/index.md

 <!--more-->

 ## The advent of Windows 8

+In spring of 2012 first preview of Windows 8 was released and I got access to to it from a Slovak developer evangelist.
+I created a **TV Schedule app for Windows 8** which was the absolutely **first Slovak app for Windows 8**.
+He also connected me with Slovak publishing company to create a small weather app for them.
+The relationship was going well.

 I worked at a mobile development company in the Czech Republic at the time so the Czech Microsoft approached us via a developer evangelist to **create a Windows 8 app for the official launch of Windows 8**.